Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum field theory and quantum optics of atom-field interactions and particle detectors

 \subsection{Particle-field interactions: Atom Hamiltonian, field coupling, and allowed transitions}

 In the previous section, we discussed the formulation of quantum field theory in generic spacetime backgrounds, centered on the details of the quantization of a scalar field.
 Aside from some subtle technical issues, such framework is straightforward.
+By contrast, the physics of atoms and their interactions with the field can be considerably more complex.
+Thus, we will consider a simplified framework for the atom-field interactions.